 - Noctigon K1 - choice of LEDs, 21700 battery, USB-C, and an advanced, configurable user interface.
 Osram W1 for most throw, Osraw W2 for some more output at a cost of heat and battery life, SBT90 for a lot of output, a lot of heat, $50 extra, and not much battery life.
-This is an enthusiast-oriented light, but it gets a place here because Illumn sells it, so it's easy to buy if you're in the US. $102
+XHP35 HI for a more balanced light with better color rendering and more stable output as the battery drains.
+This is an enthusiast-oriented light, but it gets a place here because Illumn sells it, so it's easy to buy if you're in the US. $100

 Some throw, some flood... probably a lot

 - Acebeam K30GT - a hybrid, but leaning toward the throw side of things with 1km.
 5500 lumens, but not for long due to heat.
 3x18650. $160

 - Acebeam K65GT - 1.6km and 6500lm, but much bigger than the K30GT with 4x18650 batteries, giving it the ability to say bright longer without overheating. $240

 - Convoy 4x18A SBT90 - a budget K65GT with 4x18650, USB-C charging, 5400lm and 1.1km throw.
 It's prone to overheating, so it's probably best held in a bare hand during operation - if it isn't painful to hold, it's safe for the batteries. $100